blueOkiris/one-pkg/README.md

 }
 ```

-Again, I'd love for you to contribute as not all packages will have all installs set up.
+Again, I"d love for you to contribute as not all packages will have all installs set up.

 ## Usage

 The basic use case is `onepkg install <package>` or `onepkg uninstall <package>`

-When installing, you will be prompted with a prompt based on which package format you'd like to use:
+When installing, you will be prompted with a prompt based on which package format you"d like to use:

 ```
 The package '<package>' is available in the following formats:
 (1). dnf (Fedora)
 (2).
 Flatpak
 (3).
 AppImage
-Please enter a number for which format you'd like to use: _
+Please enter a number for which format you"d like to use: _
 ```

-You'll then pick your desired format, and it will run the command using the corresponding package manager.
+You"ll then pick your desired format, and it will run the command using the corresponding package manager.

 Internally, one-pkg keeps track of which packages are installed and what format they were installed with.
 If they are only a dependency for a source package, they will be uninstalled.